Dmitry Alexeenko

 Context window management and compaction

 Every LLM conversation eventually outgrows the model's context window (1M tokens these days; crazy to think how it was 10k tokens just three years ago).
-A long session, especially the one with tool calls and results in it, will hit the limit within less than an hour.
+A long session, especially one full of tool calls and their results, hits the limit in under an hour.
 You have to summarize the conversation to keep it moving (compaction).

-You can do this in three layers: proactively at the start of each user turn if the window's grown past a threshold, defensively right before the API call if the payload is over ~95% of the model limit, and reactively after a context_length_exceeded error from the API.
+I do it at three points.
+Once at the start of a user turn, if the window has already grown past a threshold.
+Again right before the API call, if the payload is over ~95% of the model limit.
+And as a last resort, after the API itself comes back with context_length_exceeded.

 The summary itself is an LLM call.
-A fixed prompt asks the model for a structured summary: tasks completed, files modified, key decisions, problems encountered, current state, next steps.
+A fixed prompt asks the model to write down what got done, which files changed, what it decided and why, what's still broken, and where to pick up next.
 That summary becomes message zero in the next prompt sent to the model, and the agent's working window is, by definition, "everything from the most recent summary to the present."

-A subtle but useful reframe here: the working window isn't the conversation.
-The conversation lives in the same SessionEventBuffer from earlier — the append-only event log, durable, complete — and the working window is a view the harness computes from it each turn.
-Summarization is one view; the raw tail is another; a retrieval cut ("the eight events most relevant to the next user message") is a third.
-Once you see it that way, nothing about old events is irreversible.
-You don't throw them away when you compact; you stop including them in the next view.
-If the summary turns out to be lossy, the events themselves are still there.
+The thing that made this click for me: the working window isn't the conversation.
+The conversation lives in that same SessionEventBuffer from earlier — append-only, durable, complete.
+The working window is just a view the harness computes from it each turn.
+Summarization is one view.
+The raw tail is another.
+A retrieval cut ("the eight events most relevant to what the user just asked") is a third.
+So compaction isn't destructive.
+You don't delete old events, you stop including them in the next view, and if the summary drops something important the originals are still sitting in the log.

 Compaction is also the cheapest of three patterns for "the model can't hold everything in its head"; retrieval (embed past messages, pull what's relevant) and structured memory (Claude Code's memory tool, remember(fact) / recall(query)) are the other two.
 A serious system uses all three as different view strategies over the same event log.
-Ants only really uses compaction today, which is the honest answer to why it forgets what you told it last week.
+Ants only really uses compaction today, which is why it still forgets what you told it last week.

 Tool definitions are prompts (and they have to be valid JSON Schema)